How To Choose a Dishwasher

 While a hard-food disposal feature isn't essential, it saves time and effort and can increase the efficiency and lifespan of your dishwasher.
-So you don't have to rinse dishes and remove any hard particles before you load your dishwasher, a model with a hard-food disposer grinds up large, hard particles and flushes them down the drain.
+A model with a hard-food disposer grinds up large, hard particles and flushes them down the drain so you don't have to rinse dishes and remove any hard particles before you load your dishwasher.
 This feature helps keep your dishwasher cleaner, prevent dishwasher clogs and stop hard particles being left behind or sticking to your dishes.

 Delayed start isn't a vital function, but it is useful, particularly if you want to run your dishwasher during the night to save money.
 Dishwashers with delayed-start functions allow you to choose your cycle and the time you want it to begin.
-Some models only let you program six hours ahead, while others, such as the Electrolux IQ-Touch, have a maximum delayed start of 24 hours.
+Some models only let you program six hours ahead, while others have a maximum delayed start of 24 hours.

 Our Verdict & Recommendations

-The GE Profile surpasses the other models when it comes to cleaning options, offering the full range of features we tested for, including targeted wash zones, air-drying and a heated dry option, which is rare.
-However, all three models performed well in this category, offering NSF certification, multiple cycle choices, including eco-friendly settings, variable spray pressure, delicate cycles and rinse-only.
-The KitchenAid KDFE104DSS also performed particularly well in this category.
+The GE Cafe surpasses the other models when it comes to cleaning options, offering the full range of features we looked for (with the exception of a rinse-only cycle), including targeted wash zones, air-drying and a heated dry option, which is rare.
+However, all three models performed well in this category, offering NSF certification, multiple cycle choices, eco-friendly settings, variable spray pressure, and delicate cycles.

-Our top three each achieved a score of 95 percent or higher for ease of use, thanks to their range of features.
-However, in this category, the Electrolux IQ Touch received a score of 100 percent because of its longer delayed start times and fuller range of features, including touch-sensitive controls.
+Our top three each achieved a score of 90 percent or higher for ease of use, thanks to their range of features.
+However, in this category, the LG Studio received a score of 100 percent because of its long delayed start times, minimal noise output and large capacity.

 With so many separate elements to take into consideration, choosing the right dishwasher requires careful thought and research.
 To find out more about all the products in our lineup and to make your decision easy, be sure to read the full reviews.
 We also offer other articles for even more information.